CraigJAnderson/heliothine_reseq_paper/README.md

 Use the script: <br>
 hybridindex.py variants.txt genome_windows.txt out_window_averages

-The variants.txt file is in the following format:<br>
+The variants.txt file (example below) is in the following format:<br>
--bin is the window that the SNP falls in<br>
 -chr is chromosome<br>
 -bp is position of the SNP on the chromosome<br>
 -snp_name is the name of the SNP, it can ber anything, just no repeats<br>
--sample is the sample specific genotype calls, where 1 is homo REF, 0.5 is a het and 0 is homo ALT.<br>
+-sample is the sample specific genotype calls, where 1 is homo REF, 0.5 is a het and 0 is homo ALT.
+This can easily be stripped from a vcf, with the sample column being derived from a conversion of allele calls using sed<br>

 chr	bp	snp_name	sample<br>
 2	26991	2:26991[b37]C,T	1<br>